-Remembered as one of the most influential First Ladies for her iconic style and grace, Jackie Kennedy Onassis is perhaps least known for her later career as a book editor.
+Remembered as one of the most influential First Ladies for her iconic style and grace, Jackie Kennedy Onassis is perhaps least known for her later-in-life career as a book editor.
 Following the passing of her second husband Aristotle, Onassis took on a consulting editor position at Viking Press and later Doubleday, where she worked until her death in 1994.

 For close to two decades, Jackie collaborated with some of the biggest cultural icons of the day, including Michael Jackson, Diana Vreeland and Carly Simon.
 Find a selection of the books she worked on below, and further details on how each project came to be over at Vanity Fair.

 The Cartoon History of the Universe by Larry Gonick

 The Power of Myth by Joseph Campbell and Bill Moyers

 The Cairo Trilogy: Palace Walk, Palace of Desire & Sugar Street by Naguib Mahfouz